-We believe that cash generated from operations, along with available cash and cash equivalents, will be sufficient to fund our normal operating needs, including dividends, capital expenditures, and contractual maturities due on debt in 2013.
+We believe that cash generated from operations, along with available cash and cash equivalents, will be sufficient to fund our normal operating needs, including dividends, capital expenditures, and potential business development activity.
 We believe that amounts accessible through existing commercial paper markets should be adequate to fund short-term borrowings.
 We currently have \$1.36 billion of unused committed bank credit facilities, \$1.20 billion of which backs our commercial paper program.
 Various risks and uncertainties, including those discussed in "Forward-Looking Statements", may affect our operating results and cash generated from operations.